MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

     - Be sure that you are connected to Visual Studio Dev Essentials before searching the **Downloads** list.
 You're in the right place if the URL starts with *my.visualstudio.com*.

 > [!NOTE]
-> Recall that the download option on [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) for R Server for Linux is pending.
+> Recall that the download option for [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) for R Server for Linux is pending.
 VLSC is expected to have an ISO available for the 9.0.1 release in January 2017.

 **For 8.0.5**